-Strategies Explanations Teaching Suggestions Teach students the Glenn & Goldthwaite (2014) argue that Take a few minutes of class time to talk citation norms of while students may have some about how writers in your discipline cite your discipline in knowledge of citation, they may have a and integrate sources, or ask your TAs class limited understanding of the ethical and to do so if you have a lab or a discussion rhetorical function citation plays in academic writing, especially when disciplinary differences are factored in. section for your course.
+Strategies Explanations Teaching Suggestions Teach students the citation norms of your discipline in class Glenn & Goldthwaite (2014) argue that while students may have some knowledge of citation, they may have a limited understanding of the ethical and Take a few minutes of class time to talk about how writers in your discipline cite and integrate sources, or ask your TAs to do so if you have a lab or a discussion rhetorical function citation plays in academic writing, especially when disciplinary differences are factored in. section for your course.
 By discussing this issue with your students, "you'll provide a forum for discussing the ethical and cultural dimensions" of citation in a way that shows its importance beyond the classroom (Glenn & Goldthwaite, 2014, p.
 92). or through a homework project out-of-class Having students complete a low-stakes homework assignment about plagiarism can demonstrate the importance you place on ethical source use, and give your students a sense of your expectations regarding plagiarism.
 If you don't have time to take during class to discuss citation practices, have students complete an out-of-class assignment on the topic.
 For example, Indiana University has developed a series of tutorials and tests meant to help students understand what counts as plagiarism.
 Help develop your students reading comprehension skills In their study, Jamieson & Howard (2013) found that most of the time, students only cite single sentences from a source, and that those sentences generally come from the first 1-2 pages.
 They conclude that there is "scant evidence that the students can comprehend and make use of complex written texts" (p.
 129), and suggest that this might in part explain students' common misuses of sources.
 Help your students develop stronger reading comprehension skills by practicing reading and interpreting complex scholarly works in class or through out-of-class homework activities.
-For example, consider assigning Karen Rosenberg's "Reading Games " at the beginning of the term.
+For example, consider assigning Karen Rosenberg's "Reading Games" at the beginning of the term.
 This article, written for college students, provides strategies for tackling complex texts quickly.
 Provide resources for citation through Canvas Providing students with additional resources on citing and integrating sources can help to reinforce your conversations on these concepts in class, and can be useful for them in future classes as well.
 Link to resources on Canvas for citing and integrating sources (such as the ones cited in Additional Resources in PART 1), so that students can access citation support if needed.